jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 Healthchecks are important to run both continuously in our environment, as a means of monitoring and verifying the estate is working as intended, before your users notice.
 They are also necessary to run after a change has been introduced to the environment, such as a new code deployment, or even a patching event via the **AWS-RunPatchBaseline** document.

-### Barebones maintenance window with AWS-RunPatchBaseline
+## Barebones maintenance window with AWS-RunPatchBaseline

 We're going to use Terraform again to build out a minimal maintenance window.
-You can view the code for it here TODO add link.
+You can view the code for it [here](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-1-barebones/maintenance_window.tf).
+You'll notice the repository this file sits in is identical to the one from the [first post](https://github.com/jdheyburn/terraform-examples/tree/main/aws-ssm-automation-0), except I've included the new resources that will enable us to accomplish the requirement.

 Here is a breakdown of each of the resources we're going to create.

-#### Maintenance Window
+### Maintenance Window

 This creates the maintenance window resource, which is then referred to in the subsequent resources we create.

-It's nothing more than that cron expression I mentioned earlier, along with what timezone it should execute in.
-We specify how long the window lasts for, and the cutoff; both of which are specified in hours.
-The cutoff indicates how long before the end of the window should AWS not schedule any new tasks in that window.
+- It's nothing more than that cron expression I mentioned earlier, along with the timezone it should execute in
+- We specify how long the window lasts for, and the cutoff; both of which are specified in hours
+  - The cutoff indicates how long before the end of the window should AWS not schedule any new tasks in that window

 ```hcl
 resource "aws_ssm_maintenance_window" "patch_with_healthcheck" {